 Williamsburg ghost tours offer a fun and spooky glimpse into the realm of the spirits and specters said to frequent the homes of Williamsburg:

-• Join a haunted candlelight tour or a Witches Brew Lunch at Edgewood Plantation, where the ghost of Lizzie Rowland is said to still be awaiting her lover’s return from the war.
+• Join a haunted candlelight tour or a Witches Brew Lunch at Edgewood Bed & Breakfast, where the ghost of Lizzie Rowland is said to still be awaiting her lover’s return from the war.

 • Take a ghost tour of Colonial Williamsburg.
 The Governor’s Mansion, Governors Palace Green, the Ironbound Road Rec Center and various locations at the College of Williams and Mary are all said to have their very own ghosts.